IBM/openshift101/workshop/exercise-1/README.md

-# Exercise 1: Using OpenShift
+# Exercise 1: Deploying an application

 In this exercise, you'll deploy a simple Node.js Express application - "Example Health".
 Example Health is a simple UI for a patient health records system.
 We'll use this example to demonstrate key OpenShift features throughout this workshop.
 You can find the sample application GitHub repository here: [https://github.com/IBM/node-s2i-openshift](https://github.com/IBM/node-s2i-openshift)